NucleoidAI/Nucleoid/README.md

 <br/>

 D(L)RE is a type of Symbolic AI used for reasoning engine in Neuro-Symbolic AI.
-The runtime that tracks given statements in JavaScript syntax and creates relationships between variables, objects, and functions etc. in the graph.
-So, as writing just like any other codes in Node.js, the runtime translates your business logic to fully working application by managing the JS state as well as storing in the built-in data store, so that your application doesn't require external database or anything else.
+Nucleoid runtime that tracks given statements in JavaScript syntax and creates relationships between variables, objects, and functions etc. in the logic graph.
+In brief, the runtime translates your business logic to fully working application by managing the JavaScript state as well as storing in the built-in data store, so that your application doesn't require external database or anything else.

 [Nucleoid Chat Video](https://github.com/NucleoidAI/Nucleoid/assets/54210920/3f1962df-a068-45c2-8f29-743dca959730)